jacksonpradolima/csv2bib/README.md

 # SpringerLink-csv2bib
-The search results in the Spring Link library only allows you to export csv files.
-But researchers needs bibtex files to import.
+Convert the search results (csv file) from the Spring Link library to export bibtex file.